sdiehl/wiwinwlh/tutorial.md

 [1,2,3] :: (Num (GHC.Exts.Item l), GHC.Exts.IsList l) => l
 ```

-For example we could write a overloaded list instance for hash tables that
+For example we could write an overloaded list instance for hash tables that
-simply coverts to the hash table using `fromList`.
-You shouldn't actually do
-this in practice but it is possible.
-Some math libraries that use vector-like
+simply converts to the hash table using `fromList`.
+Some math libraries that
-structures will use overloaded lists in this fashion.
+use vector-like structures will use overloaded lists in this fashion.

 ~~~~ {.haskell include="src/07-text-bytestring/overloadedlist.hs"}
 ~~~~